 Winterbloom Farm occupies over thirty acres of fields and woodland along the Eastern River in Dresden, Maine, though only a couple acres are currently under production.
-We founded the farm with the intention of creating a space of refugeand learning, where visitors can learn about farming, herbalism, meaningful teaching and learning, yoga, and Qigong, or simply enjoy the beautiful surroundings.
+We founded the farm with the intention of creating a space of refuge and instruction, where visitors can learn about farming; herbalism; meaningful teaching and learning; yoga; and Qigong, or simply linger to enjoy the beautiful surroundings.

 As of 2019, the farm is still in its infancy.
 We are currently designing the organic gardens that will soon grow medicinal herbs, vegetables, and native plants.
 We hope to be able to host guests and students in the years to come.
 Keep watching this space for more details.

 About Curtis Jirsa, Co-Founder

-Curtis left his career as a professor of medieval literature (Ph.D., Cornell University, 2008) after finding himself drawn more to gardens and forests than desks and lecture halls.
+Curtis quit his career as a professor of medieval literature (Ph.D., Cornell University, 2008) after finding himself drawn more to gardens and forests than desks and lecture halls.
 He left Virginia to join Kathryn in Maine and started pursuing organic farming, herbalism, and Qigong in earnest.
-He currently studies traditional Western herbalism at the Chestnut School of Herbal Medicine, and has been fortunate to spend a little time in the company of herbal teachers such as Deb Soule of Avena Botanicals and Joe Hollis of Mountain Gardens.
+He currently studies traditional Western herbalism at the Chestnut School of Herbal Medicine, and has been fortunate to spend time in the company of herbal teachers such as Deb Soule of Avena Botanicals and Joe Hollis of Mountain Gardens.
 He is also a graduate of the Resilience Hub’s Permaculture Design Course.
 Curtis still draws upon his roots as a medievalist when combing through old texts in hopes of gleaning some insights into the history of plant medicine.
 (See the blog for more on this subject.)